bitifet/pasar/doc/Manual.md

     - data-key: Key (of the value object properties) to be used for the option tag id (instad of actual array/object key).

     - data-value: Just like data-key, but for description (instead of picking first property as default).
+Multiple fields can be specified separated by "+" (will be hyphen joined).

 **Example (Jade):**